What can select do in GoLang

 The select statement in Go is used for channel operations, allowing simultaneous monitoring of multiple channels and executing corresponding actions when any of the channels are ready.
 It provides fair competition between channels, supports blocking and non-blocking behavior, and can be combined with timeouts using the time.After function.
 Overall, select is a powerful tool for efficient communication and synchronization in concurrent Go programs.

-GOLANG SELECT USAGE SYNTAX TUTORIAL
+TUTORIAL SELECT USAGE SYNTAX GOLANG

 RELATED